apache/trafficcontrol/docs/source/api/v5/servers.rst

 	.. versionchanged:: 5.0
 		In earlier versions of the API, this field was known by the name ``profileNames`` - it has been changed because now that this is the only identifying information for a :term:Profile that exists on a server, there is no need to distinguish it from, say, an ID.

 :revalUpdateTime:   The last time a content invalidation/revalidation request was submitted for this server.
 This field defaults to standard epoch
 :revalApplyTime:    The last time a content invalidation/revalidation request was applied by this server.
 This field defaults to standard epoch
+:revalUpdateFailed: If the last content invalidation/revalidation applied for this server was applied successfully.
+Defaults to false.
 :rack:              A string indicating "server rack" location
 :status:            The :term:`Status` of the server

 	.. seealso:: :ref:`health-proto`